sjn/introducing-se/docs.md

 [comment]: # (!!!)

-### 6. End with aporia & a question, a good tone
+### 6. End with aporia, a question, a good tone

 * The best endings offer food for thought!
 * Try to end on a posi&shy;tive note, with *wonder* or *[aporia](https://en.wikipedia.org/wiki/Aporia)*.
 * Success? – You have it when **both are happy** to have had the con&shy;ver&shy;sation.
 * If you can, offer to con&shy;tinue the chat later.
-* Maybe offer them a printed [Introducing.SE card](dist/media/introducing-se-card-2022-02.pdf)?
+* Maybe offer them a printed [Introducing.SE card](dist/media/introducing-se-card-2022-06.pdf)?

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

 #### Reasons to return

-Some conversations may re&shy;quire several sessions.
+Some conversations may require several sessions.
 Give your conversation partner reasons to look forward to them!

 \
 *«That was a good ques&shy;tion.
 You're making me think!»*